wtc-cohort-2020/0111-robot-worlds/src/main/java/Server/README.md

 Developer setup:

 Ensure all relevant technologies are installed.
-In your terminal run: git clone https://gitlab.wethinkco.de/agioio/team-20207-expenser-2.git
+In your terminal run: git clone https://github.com/wtc-cohort-2020/0111-robot-worlds.git Open the project in your prefered IDE

-Navigate to the root folder and run 'make run-modules' in your terminal.
-Open 'http://localhost:5050/' in your web browser.
-Log in with your email.

-Architecture:
-This project's architecture was designed as a Distributed System.
-Each module within the system implements its own Layered Architecture.

-Roadmap:

-Web module

-Serve the web application to the browser
-Calls on other module API's

-Claims module

-API & Infrastructure Layer
-Domain Layer
-Database Layer

-Expenses module

-API & Infrastructure Layer
-Domain Layer
-Database Layer

-Ratings module

-API & Infrastructure Layer
-Domain Layer
-Database Layer
+Run the server and the client from your IDE

 Test Plan